BurningDog/meta-cognitive-dev/README.md

 ## Must know

 * Docker for development and deployment
-* 2016 & (2017 State of DevOps report)[https://puppet.com/resources/whitepaper/state-of-devops-report] (sign up for them and download.
+* 2016 & [2017 State of DevOps report](https://puppet.com/resources/whitepaper/state-of-devops-report) (sign up for them and download.
 That way you get informed of next year's one!)
 * The Design Thinking process
 * How to evaluate code for simplicity and maintainability
 * How to teach Test-Driven Development
 * Trunk-based development
 * Some principles from the Lean movement, particularly why small batch sizes are useful
+* Markdown

 ## Must do